 While looking for a new horse, and also in his down time, Andrew had the chance to travel to France, Italy, Hungary, Greece, Germany, Ireland and many parts of the UK.

 As sad as Andrew was to leave William’s in November of 2017, he is excited for what the next chapter has to offer.
-Caroline Martin invited him to team up and base at her beautiful farm in Ocala, Florida.
+McConnon Eventing is now based out of Horsepower Equestrian, Ocala, FL.
 His goal is to establish a team of horses and owners.
-He has found a horse, Bossinova ‘Hugo’, in England, who will join Rachel Jurgens and Andrew's coming 5 year old OTTB Sky Map ‘Drake’.
+He found a horse, Bossinova ‘Hugo’, in England, who has joined Rachel Jurgens and Andrew's coming 5 year old OTTB Sky Map ‘Drake’.